- Ability to earn to cash back

 Not sure this is the card for you?
 Consider these alternatives.

-Here are a few other cards to consider as alternatives to the Credit One Bank® Platinum Visa® for Rebuilding Credit.
+Here are a couple of other cards to consider as alternatives to the Credit One Bank® Platinum Visa® for Rebuilding Credit.

 - Capital One Quicksilver Secured Cash Rewards Credit Card: This secured card allows cardholders to earn cash back on every purchase.